cswartzvi/hamilton/docs/main.md

 <div class="testimonial-container">
         <div class="testimonial-card">
             <div class="testimonial-content">
-                <p>"Hamilton provides a modular and compatible framework that has significantly empowered our data science team.
+                <p>"Apache Hamilton provides a modular and compatible framework that has significantly empowered our data science team.
 We've been able to build robust and flexible data pipelines with ease.
 The documentation is thorough and regularly updated...
-Even with no prior experience with the package, our team successfully migrated one of our legacy data pipelines to the Hamilton structure within a month.
-This transition has greatly enhanced our productivity, enabling us to focus more on feature engineering and model iteration while Hamilton's DAG approach seamlessly manages data lineage.<br/>I highly recommend Hamilton to data professionals looking for a reliable, standardized solution for creating and managing data pipelines."</p>
+Even with no prior experience with the package, our team successfully migrated one of our legacy data pipelines to the Apache Hamilton structure within a month.
+This transition has greatly enhanced our productivity, enabling us to focus more on feature engineering and model iteration while Apache Hamilton's DAG approach seamlessly manages data lineage.<br/>I highly recommend Apache Hamilton to data professionals looking for a reliable, standardized solution for creating and managing data pipelines."</p>
                 <h4>Yuan Liu</h4>
                 <span>DS, Kora Financial</span>
             </div>
         </div>
         <div class="testimonial-card">
             <div class="testimonial-content">
                 <p>"How (with good software practices) do you orchestrate a system of asynchronous LLM calls, but where some of them depend on others?
 How do you build such a system so that it’s modular and testable?
-At wealth.com we've selected Hamilton to help us solve these problems and others.
-And today our product, Ester AI, an AI legal assistant that extracts information from estate planning documents, is running in production with Hamilton under the hood."</p>
+At wealth.com we've selected Apache Hamilton to help us solve these problems and others.
+And today our product, Ester AI, an AI legal assistant that extracts information from estate planning documents, is running in production with Apache Hamilton under the hood."</p>
                 <h4>Kyle Pounder</h4>
                 <span>CTO, Wealth.com</span>
             </div>
         </div>
         <div class="testimonial-card">
             <div class="testimonial-content">
-                <p>"Hamilton is simplicity.
+                <p>"Apache Hamilton is simplicity.
 Its declarative approach to defining pipelines (as well as the UI to visualize them) makes testing and modifying the code easy, and onboarding is quick and painless.
-Since using Hamilton, we have improved our efficiency of both developing new functionality and onboarding new developers to work on the code.
+Since using Apache Hamilton, we have improved our efficiency of both developing new functionality and onboarding new developers to work on the code.
 We deliver solutions more quickly than before."</p>
                 <h4>Michał Siedlaczek</h4>
                 <span>Senior DS/SWE, IBM</span>
             </div>
         </div>
         <div class="testimonial-card">
             <div class="testimonial-content">
-                <p>"...The companion Hamilton UI has taken the value proposition up enormously with the ability to clearly show lineage & track execution times, covering a major part of our observability needs"</p>
+                <p>"...The companion Apache Hamilton UI has taken the value proposition up enormously with the ability to clearly show lineage & track execution times, covering a major part of our observability needs"</p>
                 <h4>Fran Boon</h4>
                 <span>Director, Oxehealth.com</span>
             </div>